-

 Crabapple replied to Cerelia's topic in Running Tips

 I have had experiences like that when I'm walking.
 If alone, I'll get lost in thought sometimes.
 If with someone else, I'll get lost in the conversation.
-It makes it a lot easier to walk a few miles, especially if you're carrying groceries.- 20 replies
+It makes it a lot easier to walk a few miles, especially if you're carrying groceries. -

 -